BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 ```

 This loop traverses the string and displays each letter on a line by itself.
 The loop condition is `index <= sizeof(fruit)`, so when index is larger than the number of bytes in the string, the condition is `false`, and the body of the loop doesn’t run.

+The function `firstindex` returns the first valid byte index.

 As an exercise, write a function that takes a string as an argument and displays the letters backward, one per line.